Signalling SystemsOn this page

 In IR's lower quadrant system (Two-aspect Lower Quadrant) the semaphore arm can only be in two positions.
 The horizontal on position shows the most restrictive indication (requiring the train to stop or slow down or proceed with caution depending on the kind of signal), and a lowered position where the semaphore arm is at about 60 degrees or more from the horizontal shows the clear or proceed indication allowing a train to go past the signal.

-More notes: In all semaphore systems, as the semaphore arm moves from one aspect to another, the end that is close to the signal mast and which has coloured glass disks ('spectacles') fixed to it moves in front of a lamp, changing the colour of the lamp seen at night.
-Today most of these lamps are electric lamps, but oil lamps were common earlier.
+In all semaphore systems, as the semaphore arm moves from one aspect to another, the end that is close to the signal mast and which has coloured glass disks (‘spectacles’) fixed to it moves in front of a lamp, changing the colour of the lamp seen at night.
+Most of these lamps are electric lamps, but oil lamps were common earlier.

 Semaphore signals are set up so that when viewed from the part of the track for which the signal is intended, the semaphore arm extends to the left of the mast on which it mounted.
 This, in addition to the colours of the semaphore arm (which are different on the front and back), provides a visual cue to distinguish between the signals meant for different directions of the track.